 In addition to assets, the Statement of Net Position has a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense) until that time.
-A deferred loss on refunding results from the difference in the carrying value of the refunded debt and the reacquisition price.
-The District also recognizes deferred outflows of resources related to pensions.
+The District recognizes deferred outflows of resources related to pensions.